Book a connection call

 Conclusion

-Appropriately repartitioning M&E responsibilities across the project team has enormous benefits, ultimately helping to maximize the positive results delivered by the project.
+Appropriately repartitioning M&E responsibilities across the program team has enormous benefits, ultimately helping to maximize the positive results delivered by the program and making our beautiful world a better place to live in for everyone.

 So, what are you waiting for?